jboothe/apollo-f1/README.md

 ##What is Apollo Server & GraphQL

-Apollo Server is a data stack for modern applications built with [GraphQL](https://medium.com/apollo-stack/the-basics-of-graphql-in-5-links-9e1dc4cac055#.yr1awqpig),
-a technology developed and used by Facebook in 2012 and open sourced in July 2015.
+Apollo Server is a data stack for modern applications built with [GraphQL](https://medium.com/apollo-stack/the-basics-of-graphql-in-5-links-9e1dc4cac055#.yr1awqpig), a technology developed and used by Facebook in 2012 and open sourced in July 2015.
 If you're using Facebook, you're getting your data via GraphQL.

 The benefits of using Apollo Server/GraphQL as a service layer are abundant; generally there are three main benefits:

-1. **Exact Data** - fetch the precise data your view needs - no more, no less.
+1. **Exact Data** - fetch the precise data your view needs fast - no more, no less.
-2. **Any Source** - retrieve data from SQL, Mongo, REST or all of the above in a single call.
+2. **Any Source** - retrieve data from SQL, NoSQL, REST or all of the above in a single call.
 3. **Unobtrusive** - slides into any server stack without significant integration.